SmartTokenLabs/TokenScript/doc/design_paper.md

 ## Attestations

 Attestation is a cryptographically signed message testifying something on a subject - a person, a token, or another attestation.
-Since it is specific to that subject being attested, it is not transferrable on its own on the blockchain.
+Since it is specific to that subject being attested, it is not transferable on its own on the blockchain.

 In our previous car ownership token example, the car ownership token would be a blockchain token, where the typical buy, sell and transfer rules can apply.
 The insurance token on it, however, is not a blockchain token.
 If the insurance is compulsory, it is an attestation on that car, therefore cannot be transferred on its own.
 If the insurance is comprehensive, it is an attestation on the car and the driver, and cannot be seamlessly transferred even if the car is transferred.

-If an attestation is not transferrable, then why does it have to be on the blockchain?
+If an attestation is not transferable, then why does it have to be on the blockchain?
 The answer is it doesn't.

 Take a person identity attestation for example.
 Unless it is used for a blockchain transaction or revoked for some reason, there is no reason that it should have any trace on blockchains like public Ethereum.
 They are, still, an item in the user's wallet, since they might need to be prolonged, re-attested due to change of a person's identity or used to login to services the same way Estonian e-residency attestation can be used to login to web services.